 Research and development activities are central to our business model.
 Most of our potential MBT drug candidates are in early stages of investigational research.
 Candidates in later stages of clinical development generally have higher development costs than those in earlier stages of clinical development, primarily due to the increased size and duration of later-stage clinical trials.
-We expect research and development costs to increase for the foreseeable future as our product candidate development programs progress.
+We expect research and development costs to be consistent with prior periods but to fluctuate quarter to quarter as our product candidate development programs progress.
 However, we do not believe that it is possible at this time to accurately project total program-specific expenses through commercialization.
 There are numerous factors associated with the successful commercialization of any of our product candidates, including future trial design and various regulatory requirements, many of which cannot be determined with accuracy at this time based on our stage of development.
 Additionally, future commercial and regulatory factors beyond our control may impact our clinical development programs and plans.